Homepage > Journal > Design problem: Usability vs. Desirability

 • Evokes emotions and is a source of pleasure.

-1. Optimizing or improving only the Usability or the Desirability of digital products is a design mistake.
+1. Optimizing or improving only digital product usability or desirability is a design mistake.

-4. While creating digital products that people will find as needed, convenient, essential, and evoking emotions, you need to properly balance and improve each of the four elements of User Experience.
+4. While creating digital products that people will find needed, convenient, essential, and evoking emotions, you need to properly balance and improve each of the four elements of user experience.

-5. User Experience is a multifactor phenomenon.
-The sum of all factors, their mutual alignment, and harmonization provide the best result.
+5. User experience is a multifactor phenomenon.
+The best result is the sum of all factors, their mutual alignment, and harmonization.

 6. Usability is the ability to achieve goals effectively, efficiently, and satisfactorily.